The Hidden Path to ECO4 Escalation

 Your Energy Company has an obligation called the Home Heating Cost Reduction Obligation (HHCRO).
 They are also obliged to deliver the PAS objectives to which the grant was assigned.
 Bit technical – do get in touch for more info!

-Step 14 – Escalate to complaints@energysecurity.gov.uk, asking for arbitration or subject to refusal or conclusion of this complaints process, escalate to the Parliamentary Ombudsman, citing systemic failure and risk to health.
+Step 13 – If DESNZ have not responded, inform your MP that you wish to escalate to the Parliamentary Ombudsman, citing systemic failure and risk to health.
 Note – the Parliamentary Ombudsman will not investigate individual cases of installer dispute.
+You can file the application online, however, will need your MP as a sponsor.

-Step 15a – Ask the accreditor to refer you to the Dispute Resolution Ombudsman (DRO). ⚠️ Note: capped at £10,000 and paid for by the industry.
+Step 14a – Ask the accreditor to refer you to the Dispute Resolution Ombudsman (DRO). ⚠️ Note: capped at £10,000 and paid for by the industry.

 Noting here, no homeowner should be forced to explore a lengthy court case as a result of installer failure.
 We are working to resolve this great injustice.